tapasmishra/tapasmishra.github.io/_posts/2020-05-17-how-to-install-docker-on-raspberry-pi.markdown

 Let us switch to the `pi` user and see if we are able to run any `docker` command or not

+### Run hello-world container

+Using the below command we will run the `hello-world` container.

 ```javascript
 pi@raspberrypi:~ $ docker run hello-world
 Unable to find image 'hello-world:latest' locally